windflow-pl/MBDM/README.md

 ## Note

 Although the code is usable, it is rather a proof of concept.
-More sofisticated and way faster version was written in C.
+More sophisticated and way faster version was written in C.